26 Notation and Terminology

 26.1 Terminology

-In machine learning, data comes in the form of the outcome we want to predict and the features that we will use to predict the outcome.
-We build algorithms that take feature values as input and returns a prediction for the outcome when we don’t know the outcome.
+In machine learning, data comes in the form of the outcome we want to predict and the features that we will use to predict it.
+We build algorithms that take feature values as input and return a prediction for the outcome.
 The machine learning approach is to train an algorithm using a dataset for which we do know the outcome, and then apply this algorithm in the future to make a prediction when we don’t know the outcome.

 26.2 Notation